 3. Five Points’ Mob Collection

 Five Points’ Mob is a dark crime-related Irish love story with the mafia and age-gap characters.
 There are eight books.
 The first is Filthy, an age gap.
 The heroine is plus-size, and the hero (Declan) is obsessed with her.
-They end up having the arrangement to sleep together because he wants her, and he’s frustrated that she took so long to agree.
+They end up having an arrangement to sleep together because he wants her, and he’s frustrated that she took so long to agree.
 Once they’re together, Declan realizes that he wants her forever.
 So Declan went about getting her, and I loved it.

 Then there’s Filthy Rich (second book), about the oldest brother (Irish mafia, Eoghan).
 He’s supposed to have an arranged marriage with this.
 He’s been arranged to marry her (Russian Mafia Princess) for two years.
 Finally, when she turns 18, they’re going to get married.

 On their wedding day, Eoghan realizes she’s been brutally beaten by her father.
 So, he didn’t even want this marriage, but he realizes he’s pretty protective of her and doesn’t like how she’s been treated.
 It’s a great start to their relationship.
-The third book, Filthy Dark, is a second-chance Irish romance that was so emotional.
+The third book, Filthy Dark, is a second-chance Irish romance that was very emotional.
 I enjoyed it so much.
 So I love all these Irish men.

 Author: Serena Akeroyd